llms.txt

 Accept (requests)

-When making an HTTP request, a client MAY include application/vnd.farcaster.snap+json in the Accept header to indicate snap support.
+A client MAY include application/vnd.farcaster.snap+json in the Accept header to indicate snap support.

 Content-Type (responses)